How do I enable Curtain mode in Chrome Remote Desktop?

 - Curtain mode is not available for mobile devices like smartphones or tablets.
 For example, when you’re using Chrome Remote Desktop on an iPad to remotely control a computer, you can’t black the screen of your host computer.

 As sometimes you may also encounter Chrome Remote Desktop not working problem, you may need a Chrome Remote Desktop alternative.
-Here we would like to introduce the free yet professional remote desktop software for Windows and iOS, AnyViewer to you, which has the Privacy mode feature enabling users to black the screen of the remote device when remotely controlling it.
+Here we would like to introduce the free yet professional remote desktop software, AnyViewer, to you, which has the Privacy mode feature enabling users to black the screen of the remote device when remotely controlling it.
 Its advantages over Chrome Remote Desktop are mainly reflected in:

-- AnyViewer for iOS supports Privacy mode as well.
-You can black the screen of the computer when remotely controlling your PC from your iPhone or iPad.
+- AnyViewer for iOS/Android supports Privacy mode as well.
+You can black the screen of the computer when remotely controlling your PC from your iPhone, iPad, or Android device.

 Step 1.
-Download, install and launch AnyViewer on both computers.
+Install and launch AnyViewer on both computers.
+Go to Log in > Sign up and create an AnyViewer account.

-Step 6.
-Once connected successfully, the host computer will become a black screen, no one on that side can see what you're doing on it.
-Also, its mouse and keyboard will be blocked, no one can control it except you.
+Immediately, Once connected successfully, the host computer will become a black screen; no one on that side can see what you're doing on it.
+Also, its mouse and keyboard will be blocked; no one can control it except you.

-If you remotely control your computer from your iPhone/iPad, you can find Privacy mode in the menu.
+Note: If you remotely control your computer from your iPhone/iPad/Android device, you can find Privacy mode in the menu.

 Conclusion